semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 The value of `pattern` is evaluated according to the `match_mode` and if a match is found the rule passes.

-This property is used to define Git branch and tag names.
+This property is used to define the Git branch and tag names.

 :::note